-Entry Parameters: C:
+Entry Parameters:

-67H Register
+Register C: 67H

 Register DE: FCB Address

 Returned

 Value:

-Register

-A:
+Register A:

 Directory Code

+Register H:

 Physical or

-Register

-H:

 Extended Error

 The Write File XFCB function creates a new XFCB or updates the existing XFCB for the specified file.
 The calling process passes in register pair DE, the address of an FCB in which the drive, name, type, and extent fields have been defined.
 The "ex" field, if set, specifies the password mode and whether a new password is to be assigned to the file.
 The format of the extent byte is shown below: